freelensapp/freelens-extension-example/README.md

 or:

-Click on the following link [freelens://app/extensions/install/%40freelensapp%2Fextension-example](freelens://app/extensions/install/%40freelensapp%2Fextension-example)
+Use a following URL in the browser:
+[freelens://app/extensions/install/%40freelensapp%2Fextension-example](freelens://app/extensions/install/%40freelensapp%2Fextension-example)

 ## Build from the source